Successful Ageing with Dr.G

 of adults are overweight or obese – and the number keeps rising.

-*The above data was sourced from the Australian Bureau of Statistics (ABS).
+*Australian Bureau of Statistics (ABS).

 About Dr G

-On this site you’ll find what works in the real world for real people: clear advice, lived experience and encouragement to begin.
+On this site you’ll find what works in the real world for real people: clear advice, lived experience and the encouragement to begin.

 Looking for more?